Education and Outreach

 - Dorm Energy Competitions: Sponsored by various organizations, there are several energy competitions each year.
 Unplug your appliances, take the stairs, and cheer your dorm on to victory!
 Follow the dorm stats on the Energy Dashboard

 - Links to Other Resources on Sustainability

-Energy Career Workshop with Dayaway Careers This website is geared toward college students finding their first job opportunities in the field of renewable energy.
-There are listings for internships and jobs.
-The site also has company and job profiles.
-Mike Brownell, the founder of Dayaway Careers has spoken at Notre Dame and will likely visit campus again next year.
+- Career Development - Energy Career Workshop with Dayaway Careers: This website is geared toward college students looking for their first job opportunities in the field of renewable energy.
+There are also listings for internships, and the site includes company and job profiles.
+Mike Brownell, the founder of Dayaway Careers, has spoken at Notre Dame and will likely visit campus again.